 The HHS is an all-volunteer run 501(c)3 non-profit organization established in 2008.
 Membership, donors and our store at the Black Range Museum support our work.

-The Black Range Museum, at 3 Carro Lane in Hillsboro will have shortened hours on Friday for August:
+The Black Range Museum, and Coach House are at 3 Carro Lane in Hillsboro:

 We hope to see you soon!